 In large organisations, in public facing professions, we tolerate a lot.
 We have the prima donnas, and the action men, in all gender representations and much of the time we tolerate them, weighing the good with the bad.
 “Oh but she has such great ideas!” we are told.
 Or, “you know what he’s like!”
 Funny how it never feels like anyone knows what I am like, but there you go, maybe allowances are being made for me left right and centre and I don’t see them.
 That’s the secretive, behind the back nature of public sector working, I reckon.

 But there comes a point, a tipping point, where we can take no more.
-Where we realise that although this last transgression might be no more major than the last one, or seventeen or ninety four, we can not take it any more.
+Where we realise that although this last transgression might be no more major than the previous one, or seventeen or ninety four, we can not take it any more.
 That’s what happened to me.
-The tipping point was a minor point but once I sat down to put evidence to my gut feeling – and now I know why it is called gut feeling because it is gut wrenching, make you feel physically ill, mentally deranged, cast adrift, thinking you are insane – once you quantify it with detail you realise that you have been maltreated for a long time.
+The tipping point was a minor event but once I sat down to put evidence to my gut feeling – and now I know why it is called gut feeling because it is gut wrenching, make you feel physically ill, mentally deranged, cast adrift, thinking you are insane – once you quantify it with detail you realise that you have been maltreated for a long time.

 I was not allowed to do my job.
 I was not paid for the work I was expected to do over and above my job, with no extra time or recognition for that work .
 I was being kept out of decisions about me and others which I should have been taking.
 When I asked questions, I was called to meetings where nothing happened, an hour of wasted time is a totally wasted day, again unpaid.
 I was employed to do a specific job, being the only person qualified to do that job, and being prevented from doing it.
 I received critical and mocking phone calls in the evening, to my home, and yet did not receive important responses to emails about the job I was employed to do or its future.